Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Introduction

-Research has been and is being done for MOS prediction.
-Recent efforts include MOS-Net\cite{lo2019mosnet}, a CNN-BiLSTM-based model designed to estimate the quality of speech.
-MB-Net\cite{leng_2021_mbnet} uses two separate networks to predict the mean quality score of an utterance and the difference between the mean score and the listener's score.
-QUAL-Net\cite{lin2024non} utilizes the same architecture and features as MTI-Net\cite{zezario122022mti} but uses a simpler CNN architecture for feature extraction.
+Several works have been reported for predicting Mean Opinion Score (MOS).
+Recent efforts include MOSNet\cite{lo2019mosnet}, a CNN-BiLSTM-based model designed to estimate MOS score.
+MBNET\cite{leng_2021_mbnet} uses two subnets, MeanNet, to predict the mean score and BiasNet, to predict the bias from the mean score.
+Input to MBNET are the audio spectrum and judge id; clipped MSE is part of the loss function for training the two subnets together.
+The mean and bias scores are added to arrive at the prediction of the MOS score.
+QUAL-Net\cite{lin2024non} utilizes the same architecture and features as MTI-Net\cite{zezario122022mti} for MOS prediction but uses a simpler CNN architecture for feature extraction.

-More work has been done in the medical field, DNN-based models are utilized in hearing aids (HA) to predict evaluation metrics such as the Hearing Aid Speech Quality Index (HASQI) \cite{kates2010hearing} and the Hearing Aid Speech Perception Index (HASPI)\cite{kates2014hearing}.
+More work has been done on clinical speech assessment.
+DNN-based models are utilized in hearing aids (HA) to predict evaluation metrics such as the Hearing Aid Speech Quality Index (HASQI) \cite{kates2010hearing} and the Hearing Aid Speech Perception Index (HASPI)\cite{kates2014hearing}.
 MBI-Net \cite{edozezario22_interspeech} resembles MTI-Net \cite{zezario122022mti} and takes spectral feature along with a hearing loss pattern as inputs for the network.
-It has two branches that uses different input channels, fed into a feature extractor to extract spectral, learnable filter banks (LFB), and SSL features and estimates subjective intelligibility scores.
-MBI-Net+\cite{zezario24_interspeech}, an enhanced version, incorporates HASPI in its objective function to enhance the intelligibility prediction score.
-It uses Whisper model embeddings and speech metadata as the inputs and utilizes a classifier to identify speech signals enhanced by various methods.
+It has two branches that uses different input channels, fed into a feature extractor to extract spectral features, learnable filter banks (LFB), and SSL features and estimates subjective intelligibility scores.
+MBI-Net+\cite{zezario24_interspeech}, an enhanced version, incorporates HASPI into its objective function to enhance the intelligibility prediction score.
+It uses Whisper model embeddings and speech metadata as inputs and utilizes a classifier to identify speech signals enhanced by various methods.